ai-biomed/seas/README.md

-# seas
+# SEAS
  Statistical Enrichment Analysis of Samples (SEAS): a general-purpose tool to annotate metadata neighborhoods of biological samples